Professor-G/pyBIA/docs/index.rst

 Welcome to pyBIA's documentation!
 ===============================

 pyBIA is an open-source program for Lyman-alpha blob detection in wide-field surveys.
-This engine uses the machine learning convolutional neural network model, trained with 50x50 images.
+This engine uses the machine learning convolutional neural network model, trained with 50x50 images; therefore when using the standard Bw pyBIA model, the data input for classification must also be 50x50 pixels.

 Installation